 Alice and the Fly by James Rice

 This memoir starts by talking about a teenage guy named Greg who developed schizophrenia at an early age.
+“Schizophrenia can present at any age, but is rare in childhood and early adolescence.
+Most cases are diagnosed in late adolescence or early adulthood,” writes Neel Burton, M.D.
 Greg also has a phobia of spiders which are both real and existing only in his hallucinations.

 All Things New by Lauren Miller